|Custom automatic beaming||Note|

 - In 6/8, the most common notation is to group the eighth by 3 (3 + 3), or 2 (2 + 2 + 2).

-Here is a quick demo in 6/8 of changing the beaming policy from 3 + 3 + 3 to 2 + 2, then setting a custom policy to 1 + 3 + 2.
+Here is a quick demo in 6/8 of changing the beaming rule from 3 + 3 + 3 to 2 + 2, then setting a custom rule to 1 + 3 + 2.

 Alternatively to the automatic beaming, you can force to beam or un-beam notes.
 When you select a single note, the settings will apply to the selected note and the next one.
 You can also quickly beam multiple notes together by selecting them, then clicking on Force beam.